nj-vs-vh/gssi-le-6-mc-techniques/README.md

 ### Ex.
 3.1: Uncertainty evaluation

 To estimate the error, we can fix the number of throws $N$ and repeat the procedure to get the distribution of the $\pi$ estimate.
-From it, we obtain the Gaussian-looking sample of $\pi$ and calculate the scaling factor $k \equiv \sigma \sqrt{N}$, which turns out to be around 1-2, although it fluctuates significantly and seems to depend on the number of throws.
+From it, we obtain the Gaussian-looking sample of estimates and calculate the scaling factor $k \equiv \sigma \sqrt{N}$, which turns out to be around 1-2, although it fluctuates significantly and seems to depend on the number of throws.
-So, using the conservative value of $k=2$ we conclude, that to get the precision
+Using the conservative value of $k=2$ we conclude that to get the precision
 $\sigma = 10^{-4}$, we need to throw at least
 $N = \left( \frac{k}{\sigma} \right)^2 = 4 \cdot 10^8$ points.